 If you are getting a notification that the Startup disk is almost full or an update notification for the apps you don’t use, then this is the ideal time to clean your device.
-There are various files that could be occupying space on your Mac which will make it run slow.
+Various files could occupy space on your Mac, making it run slow.

 Some of the apps like Adobe Trial could be running in the background and occupying more space with its updates.
 So, it’s better to uninstall programs on your Mac that are not in use instead of deleting the pictures, music, and movies first.

 You will get more free space after deleting those apps.
 It is really important to know that dragging an app into the trash only deletes the .app file.
 Your Mac still has some data saved in it like preferences, logins, and other supporting and hidden files.
 Therefore, deleting this data will ultimately free up more storage space.
 All you have to do is to manually delete the files from the Library or take help from third-party apps like CleanMyMac.

 To completely remove programs from Mac, you can choose from any of the following methods.